 Slave to the Gadgets

 Technology is a fundamental part of business life.
-Cell phones, digital secretaries, and tablets make everyone all too easily accessible via email, texting, Facebook Messenger, Skype, and voicemail.
+Cell phones, digital secretaries, and tablets make everyone all too easily accessible via email, texting, Facebook Messenger, Skype, and virtual voicemail.
 If you really want to take a break from your business while you’re on vacation, you have to be strong enough to unplug at least some of your gadgets.
 If you must take something with you, limit it to your cell phone, just in case of emergency, but don’t be afraid to turn off your phone, or at least silence the ringtone while you’re having some downtime, and by all means, don’t succumb to the temptation to check your voicemail every ten minutes.
-Should you really need to check in with your company while you are away, give your office specific days and times that you will be available so that they won’t have to encroach on your ‘you time.’
+Should you really need to check in with your company while you are away, use time-based routing.
+Give your office specific days and times that you will be available so that they won’t have to encroach on your ‘you time.’

 To Mail or Not to Mail